Mississippi solar rebates and incentives: 2025 guide

 Written by: Casey McDevitt

 Mississippi’s sunny skies and mild winters make it a natural fit for going solar and powering your home with clean, sustainable energy.
 While there aren’t many state-level solar incentives for homeowners in the Magnolia State, federal tax credits can still take a big bite out of the upfront costs.
+However, the federal solar tax credit will no longer be available for systems installed after December 31, 2025, so you have to go solar this year to claim it.

 See how much solar costs in Mississippi